Ongoing Strategic Assessment

 Fast-track permitted renewable projects.
 Actor: PUC, DLNR, county permitting authorities.
 Trigger: Now for projects already in permitting; structural reform otherwise.
 Every megawatt of solar or battery storage that comes online during this crisis is a megawatt that does not burn $90+ oil.
 Permitting acceleration is within the governor’s authority under an energy emergency declaration.
 The honest constraint: permitting is not the only bottleneck—interconnection, procurement, and construction timelines mean that most queued projects will not deliver power within the 30-day shock window.
 The emergency action is to identify projects that are genuinely shovel-ready (permits issued, equipment procured, interconnection approved) and clear remaining obstacles for those.
 Broader permitting reform belongs in the structural reform section below, where it can compound over the medium term.

 Emergency food supply coordination.
 Actor: Department of Agriculture, HI-EMA, major distributors.
-Trigger: Crude sustained above $120 for two weeks.
-With five to seven days of on-island food supply3, the state should immediately assess inventory levels with major distributors, identify priority shipping for essential goods, and establish communication channels for potential allocation.
-The absence of a plan under Scenario 3 is indefensible, regardless of how unlikely Scenario 3 may seem today.
+Trigger: Crude sustained above $120 for two weeks, or any clear commercial sign of reduced sailings.
+With five to seven days of on-island food supply15, the state should immediately assess inventory levels with major distributors, identify priority shipping for essential goods, and establish communication channels for potential allocation.
+The absence of a plan under Scenario 3 is indefensible.

 Low-income bill relief.
 Actor: Hawaiian Electric (proposal), PUC (approval), state legislature (funding).
 Constraint: Any rate deferral or expansion of assistance programs requires PUC authorization or legislative appropriation; LIHEAP funds flow through the federal-state pipeline.
 Hawaiian Electric should file for emergency bill-relief measures for qualifying low-income households before the ECRC adjustment hits.
 Defer rate increases, expand existing assistance programs, or create emergency payment plans.
 The alternative is mass disconnections during a crisis.
 The deferred costs shift to other ratepayers or the general fund.
 That is a cost worth bearing.